How to Invest in Real Estate with a Self Directed IRA LLC

 Relevant: What You Should Know About Prohibited Transactions

-Prohibited Transactions within your IRA LLC
+Prohibited Transaction Rules within your IRA LLC

-Like any self-directed IRA, there are a few types of transactions and situations specifically prohibited by the IRS, with specific individuals your IRA cannot do business with.
 These are known as “prohibited transactions” and “disqualified persons”.
 A prohibited transaction is any transaction between the IRA and a disqualified person.
 Any transaction with a disqualified person is not allowed— except with one notable exception.
 At the time of a new transaction (for an LLC, this would be its creation), you, your IRA, and a disqualified person or persons may invest in the LLC.

 The following are considered disqualified persons by the IRS: